Okipa/laravel-bootstrap-components/docs/upgrade-guides/from-v1-to-v2.md

 ## Translations

-The translations files have been removed.
-Translation has now to be handled [this way](../../README.md#translations).
+The translations files have been removed and will not be used anymore.

+Translations have now to be handled [this way](../../README.md#translations).

 ## Templates updated